 Theo Neethling obtained his MA degree in 1989 in South Africa from the Potchefstroom University (currently North-West University) and his DLitt et Phil in 1992 from the University of South Africa, both in the discipline of International Politics.

-Prof. Neethling is the author (and co-author in a few instances) of more than 150 publicised outputs in scientific and popular scientific publications, including more than 50 articles in accredited (listed) academic journals and nineteen chapters in scholarly book publications.
+Prof. Neethling is the author (and co-author in a few instances) of more than 150 publicized outputs in scientific and popular scientific publications, including more than 60 articles in accredited (listed) academic journals and twenty-three chapters in scholarly book publications.
 These publications appeared in South Africa, Australia, Canada, Germany, India, Ethiopia, Pakistan, the Russian Federation, Poland, Slovenia, the Czech Republic the United States of America, the United Kingdom and Zimbabwe.
-Furthermore, he has presented 76 research papers at national and international level.
+Furthermore, he has presented 80 research papers at the national and international levels.
 In this regard, his projects have taken him to governmental and academic institutions in all five of Africa’s regions, Asia, Australasia, Europe and North America.
 He also lectured in a visiting capacity at foreign institutions, most recently in Japan at the Osaka University’s School for International Public Policy.
 In recent years, he served on the editorial board of four academic journals and is rated as an ‘established researcher’ by the South African National Research Foundation (since 2009).
 His research interests mainly concern Africa’s international relations; South Africa’s foreign relations; security and politics in the African context; and African futures.